SodaStream – walk the talk growth marketing strategy.

-While listening to Stela Krief, SodaStream’s Israel CEO, on the Billboard podcast, something in particular she said caught my attention,
+While listening to Stela Krief, the former CEO of SodaStream’s Israel, on the Billboard podcast, something in particular she said caught my attention,

 “At SodaStream, we walk the talk.
 There is no social agenda that needs to be invented.
 At other companies where I worked when forced to choose a social agenda it was always pushed aside, and in SodaStream it’s simple, the social agenda is inherently part of the product so we don’t need to work hard on saying that.